 The electromagnetic spectrum encompasses all types of electromagnetic radiation, ranging from radio waves to gamma rays.
 Each type has unique properties and applications:

-Microwaves: Utilized in cooking and certain communication technologies.
+Microwaves: Utilized in cooking and satellite transmissions.

-Ultraviolet: Used in sterilization and can cause skin damage.
+Ultraviolet: Used in sterilization and fluorescent lights.

-X-rays: Used in medical imaging.
+X-Rays: Utilized in medical imaging.

 Sound Waves